lavadax/MS2-Monkey-Brain/README.md

 History code:
 ![history validation](https://github.com/lavadax/MS2-Monkey-Brain/blob/master/documentation/History-validation.png)

-Lastly, there's the javascript code. for this I used [JSHint](https://jshint.com) to validate the code.
+Lastly, there's the javascript code.
+For this I used [JSHint](https://jshint.com) to validate the code.
 After removing any mention of ES6 features, and letting JSHint assume jQuery was being used, I'm left with 24 warnings and 2 undefined variables.
 The variables were actually native chartJS and introJS variables, so these can be ignored.